-- WAM (Weighted Average Mark) above 50
+- And have a WAM (Weighted Average Mark) above 50 at time of application.

-- acceptance into the program and access to enrol in study tour unit is subject to selection process with academic co-ordinators.If students are unsure as to whether this unit fits within your course structure, or your WAM, please contact your faculty course advisor.
+Acceptance into the program and access to enrol in study tour unit is subject to selection process with academic coordinators.

-Please note that study tour units may not run each year.
-Enrolment is always subject to a selection process, as places are limited.
-Students should always identify another unit as an alternative to a study tour unit when planning their course or major.
+Please note: study tour units may not run each year.
+Enrolment is always subject to a selection process and approval by the Unit Chair as places are limited.
+Therefore students should always identify another unit as an alternative to a study tour unit when planning their course or major.
+If you are unsure as to whether this unit fits within your course structure, please contact your faculty course advisor.

 |• Return flights

 • Twin share accommodation

-• Some meals
+• All meals

-• In-country transport
+• All In-country transport

 • Travel insurance for length of the program

-• Entry to museums and cultural activities
+• Entry to museums and visits to cultural sites

 | Unit enrolment fees

 • Passport and Visa fees